ovh/docs/pages/storage_and_backup/object_storage/s3_veeam/guide.es-us.md

 ---
-title: Object Storage - Utilizar S3 Object Storage con Veeam (EN)
+title: "Object Storage - Use S3 Object Storage with Veeam"
+excerpt: "Find out how to use S3 object storage within OVHcloud with Veeam"
-updated: 2022-01-03
+updated: 2024-08-15
 ---

-## Objective

-This guide is intended to show you how to configure Veeam to use your S3 Object Storage.

 > [!warning]
 >
-> OVHcloud provides services which you are responsible for with regard to their configuration and management.
-You are therefore responsible for ensuring they function correctly.
+> OVHcloud provides services that you are responsible for configuration, compatibility and management.
+It is therefore up to you to ensure that it works properly.
 >
-> This guide is designed to assist you in common tasks as much as possible.
-If you encounter any difficulties performing these actions, please contact a [specialist service provider](https://partner.ovhcloud.com/en/directory/) and/or discuss the issue with our community on <https://community.ovh.com/en/>.
-OVHcloud cannot provide you with technical support in this regard.
+> If you require training or technical support to implement our solutions, contact your sales representative or click [this link](/links/professional-services) to get a quote and request a custom analysis of your project from our Professional Services team experts.
 >

+## Objective

+This guide is intended to show you how to configure Veeam to use your S3 Object Storage.

 ## Requirements